nugehood/nuge-website_1/content/blogs/022_Post.md

 ## Enter WritePlus
 ---
 Let me tell you about my encounter with WritePlus.
-So, I was desperate — yet again — to find a "Distraction-free" software.
-Because I've been using **Notepad++** to write my short story, and using a text/code editor is not really optimal and efficient for me.
-Even though I was able to write like a thousand word in total.
-Beside, I was in a desperate situation...
-That is until I searched for it again and got redirected into the ***Microsoft Store***.
-Now, I've avoided Microsoft Store for a long time, that's because I thought it was just another ***Epic Games*** scenario — but I was mistaken.
-That's because all of the best software, unironically, could be found there.
-One of them is: ***WritePlus***.
+So, I was desperate — yet again — to find a “Distraction-free” software.
+And I’ve been using Notepad++ to write my short story — using a text/code editor is not really optimal and efficient for me.
+Even though I was able to write like a thousand words in total.
+I was desperate… That is until I searched for it again and got redirected to the Microsoft Store.
+I’ve avoided Microsoft Store for a long time, that’s because I thought it was just another Epic Games scenario — but I was mistaken.
+That’s because all of the best software, unironically, could be found there.
+One of them is WritePlus.

 ![01](/02_web.PNG#center)